SebastienGarciaAissa/CAtImaPy/docs/installation.rst

         * some implemented drivers rely on a python package provided by the manufacturer.
 It could also be written by a third party or you, if needed.

         * most of implemented drivers use the amazing `PyLabLib <https://pylablib.readthedocs.io/en/latest/>`_ package developed by Alexey Shkarin.
-          This software is a python package for controlling lab equipement in general.
+          This software is a python package for controlling lab equipment in general.
           We use here its control of cameras because most of scientific cameras are controllable via PyLabLib.

         .. note::
             Alexey Shkarin also developed a separate, stand-alone software `PyLabLib cam-control <https://pylablib-cam-control.readthedocs.io/en/latest/>`_ for universal camera control and frames acquisition with a convenient GUI.

 #.
-The final layer for camera control are CAtImaPy specific drivers located in *Cameras* folder.
+The final layer for camera control is CAtImaPy specific drivers located in *Cameras* folder.
     Using the previous layer of python drivers, these drivers provide a unified interface for the rest of the code (details in section :ref:`Cameras-code`, if you are interested).
     CAtImaPy implement generic drivers classes for camera operated via a given manufacturer's driver.